-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OB TAINING SERIAL PHOTOGRAP HS TO DOCUMENT ADVERSE E EVENT AND PROGRESS Description: Insufficient skin removal Surgery C-SD: Prepuce extends over the coronal margin but less than one third of the glans is covered in flaccid state.
+ADVERSE EVENT MILD MODERATE SEVERE Con sider obtaining serial photograp ohs to document adverse event and progress Insufficient Skin Removal Surgery C-SD: Prepuce extends over the coronal margin but less than one-third of the glans is covered in flaccid state.
 C-SD: Prepuce partially covers glans when flaccid but surgical correction is not necessary.
 C-SD: Prepuce covers most of the glans when flaccid and surgical correction is necessary.
-Description: Insufficient skin removal Device C-SD: Prepuce extends over the coronal margin but less than one third of the glans is covered in flaccid state.
-C-SD: Prepuce partially covers glans when flaccid but surgical correction is not necessary.
-C-SD: Prepuce covers most of the glans when flaccid and surgical correction is necessary.
+Insufficient Skin Removal Device D-SD: Prepuce extends over the coronal margin but less than one-third of the glans is covered in flaccid state.
+D-SD: Prepuce partially covers glans when flaccid but surgical correction is not necessary.
+D-SD: Prepuce covers most of the glans when flaccid and surgical correction is necessary.
 TREATMENT FOR SURGERY Reassure the client; no further action needed.
 FOR DEVICE Management as above for surgery.
 FOR SURGERY The foreskin easily retracts and one-third to two-thirds of the glans is covered by the residual prepuce.
 The decision to re-operate should be taken in consultation with the client.
 Refer to experienced MC provider for re-circumcision by sleeve resection in a hospital.
 FOR DEVICE Management as above for surgery.
 FOR SURGERY Greater than two-thirds of the glans is covered by residual prepuce or there is stenosis of the residual aperture preventing foreskin retraction.
 The decision to re-operate should be taken in consultation with the client.
 Refer to experienced MC provider for re-circumcision by sleeve resection in a hospital setting.
 FOR DEVICE Management as above for surgery.